Keonleebv/Bucket-List-Tracker/README.md

 ## Project Overview

-This project guides you through deploying a simple Bucket List Tracker application using AWS Amplify.
-The application will allow users to add, view, and delete items from their bucket list, with authentication features for secure user management. learn how to create a React application, set up authentication, and manage backend services using AWS AppSync and DynamoDB.
-The project is cost-free, falling within AWS Free Tier limits.
+This project deploys a simple Bucket List Tracker application using AWS Amplify.
+The application will allow users to add, view, and delete items from their bucket list, with authentication features for secure user management.
+This helps with learning how to create a React application, set up authentication, and manage backend services using AWS AppSync and DynamoDB.
+The project is for practicing with AWS and falls within the AWS Free Tier limits.

 ### Table of Contents
 ## Introduction